We Sell Grass Varieties Developed to Thrive in Houston’s Climate

 Palisades is a medium to coarse textured turf noted for its shade tolerance and low water use requirements.
 It will tolerate mowing as close as one half inch with good weed competitions and ideally as high as two to two and a half inches for home lawns.
 Palisades close mowing would permit use on golf course fairways especially where water availability is of concern.

-Emerald Zoysia grass has a finer texture than Palisades Zoysia and a beautiful dark green color.
-It also has good shade tolerance and good drought tolerance.
-We recommend that you mow your Emerald Zoysia grass to one half to one inch with a reel mower.
+Emerald Zoysia grass and Cavalier Zoysia grass have a finer texture than Palisades Zoysia and a beautiful dark green color.
+They also have good shade tolerance and good drought tolerance.
+If mowed over an inch, Cavalier Zoysia can be mowed with a rotary mower.
+Emerald Zoysia should be mowed with a reel mower.

 The above information is for comparison purposes only.
 Shade tolerance and watering requirements are the two most controversial topics as they pertain to grass.
 That said, we do believe that Palmetto is the best grass to use if shade is an issue — just make sure that the area does get at least 4 hours of direct sunlight and filtered sunlight throughout the day or it will not last more than a couple of seasons.